-- A simple way to record and give details of the increases and decreases of the balances of assets, liabilities, equity, income and expenses.
+- A simple way to record and give details of the increases and decreases in the balances of assets, liabilities, equity, income, and expenses.
 A more simple definition would be to say, a way to summarize or a way to keep score.

 Keep in mind, that as a bookkeeper you will have software that will do this for you but it is important to understand the concept to be able to classify the different transactions.
 Don’t fret my friend, further explanation is on its way!

 The Spigot Example

-Check out the image to the right.
-What you see is a spigot with a drop coming out of it with a woman holding a bucket.
-The spigot is the business itself and the drop coming out of it is all the different transactions that take place with that business.
+Picture a spigot with a drop of water coming out of it with someone holding a bucket.
+The spigot is the business itself and the drop of water coming out of it is all the different transactions that take place with that business.

-The woman is you, the bookkeeper, and the bucket represents the assets, liabilities, equity, income and expenses.
+This person is you, the bookkeeper, and the bucket represents the assets, liabilities, equity, income, and expenses.
 You simply have to figure out which bucket to use.
 This simply makes for a nice visual to get a basic understanding of what you will be doing as a bookkeeper.

 The T Account